 As medical professionals, we know that healing can take time.
 As America

-our country, we remember September 11, 2001, with many emotions: sadness for
+country, we remember September 11, 2001, with many emotions: sadness for the

-the families of the more than 3,000 people who lost their lives that day and
+families of the more than 3,000 people who lost their lives that day and admiration for the

-pride that members of the United States Public Health Service (USPHS)
+members of the United States Public Health Service (USPHS) Commissioned Corps

 We also note that these tragic events brought national attention to the need

-2002, the MRC now represents a nationwide network of local groups of volunteers
+the MRC now represents a nationwide network of local groups of volunteers committed

-committed to improving the health, safety and resiliency of their communities.
+to improving the health, safety and resiliency of their communities.
+MRC volunteers

-MRC volunteers include medical and public health professionals, as well as
+include medical and public health professionals, as well as others interested in

-others interested in strengthening the public health infrastructure and improving
+strengthening the public health infrastructure and improving the preparedness and

 Today, the MRC is a force that has more than 200,000 volunteers in more than 950